 Project Planet – Earth vs Humanity is developed by Fifth Harbour Studios, an indie game studio working on their first game.

 We had the luck to host Project Planet at one of our Test & Play Showcase events where we playtested the game with multiple people over the course of an evening via a big screen and a living room vibe.
 And to run a couple of Projects Marketing & PR wise with Game Taste, our indie game marketing & PR company.
 Providing them with multiple Editorial & Influencer campaigns next to outside invites via Key Request.

 Rik and Sjors, the developers of the game show a lot of passion for Project Planet which is awesome to see, played many games so far with them and also with Nieck the programmer and of course their community members.
 And they’re always on top of things trying to help out new players and/or making changes that the community think the game needs, or at least considering them.
 Making sure that no player is left behind!

-Project Planet – Earth vs Humanity comes out on the 25th of September 2023 and will be available over at Steam.
+Project Planet – Earth vs Humanity has released on Steam since the 25th of September.

 To start off, I would like to mention that playing with your friends or others is the absolute most fun way to play this game!

 The game can be played with 5 AIs that will take care of the roles and will give you a good insight of the game, or to play and test new strategies that you would want to implement, but who doesn’t want to have their friends fight a battle between themselves while you pick them off billion by billion!

 To get started, just simply go to projectplanet.tv when the master screen is hosting the important information and code for you.
 You can play the game both via your PC web browser, or a web browser on your phone.
 Making it ideal to play with your friends at home behind the TV, or even in a bar with a beamer, as you can see on the picture above!